wwwhy725/wwwhy725/README.md

 ### Here is Hanyu Wang.
 Welcome to my personal page. 👋

-I’m currently a undergrade student in USTC majoring in computional mathematics.
-My research interests are in machine learning, deep learning and data mining.
+I’m currently a third grade undergraduate student in USTC majoring in computional mathematics.
+My research interests are in machine learning, deep learning and optimization.

 - 📫 email me at why0725@mail.ustc.edu.cn